WBIN (AM): History

 On September 26, 2012, several Atlanta news outlets reported that WGST would be changing formats.
 Johnson, Merlino, and Humphries were terminated, Limbaugh's show switched to WSB and Glenn Beck's show was picked up by WCFO.
 Coincidentally, Michael Savage suspended the broadcast of his show around the same time due to a contract dispute with his syndicator.
 On September 28, 2012, at 3 p.m., following Rush Limbaugh's program, WGST switched to a Spanish-language sports radio format, carrying the syndicated ESPN Deportes Radio Network.

 On April 23, 2013, less than eight months after switching to Spanish-language sports, WGST announced it would return to an English-language talk format beginning June 3, 2013, featuring a lineup consisting entirely of syndicated programs, including Bloomberg's First Word with Ken Prewitt, America's First News with Gordon Deal, Glenn Beck, Michael Berry, and Coast to Coast AM among others.
 ESPN Deportes Radio moved to the FM translator 92.3 W222AF, replacing an all-comedy format.

 In the early 2010s, WGST was simulcast on an HD Radio digital subchannel of sister station WUBL FM 94.9, along with FM translator station W222AF.
 WGST was also carried on the audio-only digital subchannel 32.21 of low-powered digital television station WANN-CD, as Clear Channel's other Atlanta holdings were.
 When WGST switched to Spanish-language sports, these three stations aired "Comedy 92-3."
 WUBL HD-3 and WANN-CA returned to running WGST after ESPN Deportes was dropped.

 On August 30, 2019, WGST flipped to conservative talk as 640 Fox News Radio with a revised lineup.
 On June 29, 2020, the station began stunting with speeches by prominent African Americans.
 The next day, WGST flipped to all-news radio as Atlanta's BIN 640; it is one of the charter stations of iHeartMedia's Black Information Network — a multi-platform radio network serving the African-American community.
-On July 6, the station changed its calls to WBIN to match the new branding.
+On July 6, the station changed its call sign to WBIN to match the new branding.